Cong leaders pay tributes to Rajiv Gandhi on death anniversary; call him 'great son of India' | Politics

 Cong leaders pay tributes to Rajiv Gandhi on death anniversary; call him 'great son of India'

-As also his battle for giving Constitutional status to panchayats and nagarpalikas a truly transformational move, Ramesh said on Twitter.Several other leaders also remembered the former prime minister on his death anniversary.Indias prime minister between 1984 and 1989, Rajiv Gandhi was assassinated by LTTE terrorists at Sriperumbudur in Tamil Nadu in 1991 during an election campaign.
+As many as 400 units of blood were donated by the Youth Congress members at the camp in the national capital.Indias prime minister between 1984 and 1989, Rajiv Gandhi was assassinated by LTTE terrorists at Sriperumbudur in Tamil Nadu in 1991 during an election campaign.

 - Country: